lxndrv/PIF/case-studies/cognitive-emergence.md

 These questions touch on one of philosophy's deepest puzzles: the relationship between physical processes and subjective experience (qualia).

-**The Proportional Interaction Framework offers a complementary perspective—not a solution to the Hard Problem, but a framework for understanding the structural prerequisites.** PIF suggests that consciousness may involve a **state transition**—a phase change that occurs when information processing demands exceed local modular capacity, forcing the brain into a globally integrated architecture.
+**The Proportional Interaction Framework offers a complementary perspective—not a solution to the Hard Problem, but a framework for understanding the structural prerequisites.** PIF suggests that consciousness may involve a **[state](../definitions/concept-state.md) transition**—a phase change that occurs when information processing demands exceed local modular [capacity](../definitions/concept-capacity.md), forcing the brain into a globally integrated architecture (see [Universal Principles](../core-framework/universal-principles.md)).

 ### What PIF Addresses (and What It Doesn't)